-Alberta Environment and Parks (AEP) has developed tools to assess the health of various rangeland plants and ecosystems.
-This allows us to evaluate the overall condition of a range site.
+The Government of Alberta has developed tools to assess the health of rangeland ecosystems and evaluate the overall condition of a range site.

 - maintenance of soil/site stability